-Readers who want to gain a deeper understanding of the Platone Framework architecture are recommended to read D2.1 "Platone Platform requirements and reference architecture" [2].
-For gaining a deeper understanding of the regulatory framework D6.8 "Report on the Analysis of the Regulatory and Legislative Framework" [3] and D6.9 "Report on solutions and recommendations for the roll-out of the designed solutions" [4].
+Parts of D8.10 are based on several other deliverables from the Platone work packages as it brings together the results of Platone to an overall exploitation approach.
+Readers who want to gain a deeper understanding of the Platone Framework architecture are recommended to read D2.2 "Platone Platform requirements and reference architecture (v2)" [11].
+For gaining a deeper understanding of the regulatory framework D6.8 "Report on the Analysis of the Regulatory and Legislative Framework" [12] and D6.9 "Report on solutions and recommendations for the roll-out of the designed solutions" [13].

-2 Assessment of the Platone target groups
+2 Assessment of the Platone Target Groups

-The following picture shows the architecture of Platone and its major elements and functionalities.
+Figure 1: Overview of the Platone architecture with its major elements and functionalities Figure 1 shows the architecture of Platone and its major elements and functionalities.
 The whole system, comprising all elements developed within Platone is called the Platone Open Framework, which can be freely adapted to the needs of a DSO.
 The Platone Open Framework has two Blockchain layers.
 The first one enables the integration of physical infrastructure like flexible assets (PVs, e-vehicles etc.) of customers and measurement equipment on an access platform.
 Embedded in the IoT and service integration of the physical infrastructure is the device "Light Node" which allows to gather metering data coming from the smart meters of Distributed Energy Resources' (DERs) and receive flexibility activation commands.
 The second Blockchain layer secures the Platone Market Platform, which serves as a marketplace for flexibility trading for market participants (DSOs, TSOs, aggregators).
 The Platone DSO Technical Platform allows, with the usage of Phase Measurement Units (PMUs), the installation of new grid monitoring services like state estimation with a data visualization as well as the connection to DSO legacy systems.